 Although born on April 14, 1972, into a military family at the hospital at Fort Leavenworth, Kansas, Dean Potter primarily grew up in New Hampshire, also known as The White Mountain State.
 It was there, while he was in the 10th grade, that he first developed a passion for climbing, only for it to continue expanding in the most adventurous and ambitious ways as the years passed.
 He had no idea at the time he would want to pursue it as a career, but the varsity crew rower dropped out of the University of New Hampshire the moment he realized his calling was in the wild.

-Dean reportedly started small to get a taste of the climbing world in a professional sense, but he exploded in 1999 when he did a solo trip of the northwest face of Half Dome in Yosemite Valley.
-He actually finished in 4 hours 17 minutes, nearly 16 hours faster than anyone had ever completed the 2,200-foot ascent before, resulting in his making his mark among peers for sponsors.
+Dean reportedly started small to get a taste of the professional climbing world, but he exploded in 1999 when he traversed the northwest face of Half Dome in Yosemite Valley.
+He finished in 4 hours 17 minutes, nearly 16 hours faster than anyone had ever completed the 2,200-foot ascent, making his mark among peers for sponsors.
 A year later, he proved his mettle again by soloing Half Dome and El Capitan in a single day before being a part of a team race to cross the big wall route of El Capitan known as The Nose in 2001.

 Dean was unwaveringly brave in all his ascents, but one of his most significant achievements was pioneering a route called Easy Rider on a small section of El Capitan in Yosemite Valley.
 He even soloed the legendary 1,600-meter (5,000-foot) alpine climbing route, the Supercanaleta, on the west face of Cerro Fitz Roy (Chaltén) in Patagonia, Argentina, at age 30 in 2002.
-He then conquered the Concepcion route on Day Canyon in Moab, Utah, in 2003, Heaven on Glacier Point, Yosemite Valley in 2006, and Southern Belle on Half Dome, Yosemite Valley in 2006.
+He then conquered the Concepcion route on Day Canyon in Moab, Utah, in 2003; Heaven on Glacier Point in Yosemite Valley in 2006; and Southern Belle on Half Dome in Yosemite Valley in 2006.

-Dean also climbed one of the hardest routes on El Capitan called The Reticent Wall in 34 hours and 57 minutes in July 2006 alongside two companions, breaking the record by at least 5 days.
-However, that same year, he also became involved in a significant controversy for his climb of the Delicate Arch in Arches National Park in Moab, Utah, leading to him losing some sponsorships.
-He did not believe he had done anything illegal, yet there were long-standing rules regarding the same, as many locals have always viewed the Arch as a symbol of the state’s natural beauty.
+Dean also climbed one of the hardest routes on El Capitan, The Reticent Wall, in 34 hours and 57 minutes in July 2006 alongside two companions, breaking the record by at least 5 days.
+However, that same year, he also became involved in a significant controversy after climbing the Delicate Arch in Arches National Park in Moab, Utah, leading him to lose some sponsorships.
+He did not believe he had done anything illegal, as there were no explicit regulations banning the climb at the time, though his actions breached long-standing unwritten ethical guidelines within the climbing community.
+Reportedly, many locals have always viewed the Arch as a symbol of the state’s natural beauty.

 We should also mention that Dean set a new speed record for his ascent of The Nose of El Capitan in November 2010 alongside Sean Leary, with them completing in 2 hours 36 minutes.
 As if that’s not enough, since the 2003 winner of the Laureus World Action Sportsperson of the Year filmed a lot of his adventures, he often even made appearances in National Geographic films.
 Then, in 2014, he released his own documentary titled ‘When Dogs Fly,’ chronicling his endeavors with his beloved dog Whisper, which included climbing, highlining, and parachuting together.